New direction for The Social Diary in 2026 and beyond! What about this new direction? We are returning to our Hospitality and Entertainment roots.

 We cover social events and local fayre (fare).
 From casual outings to extravagant black tie affairs, we’ll keep you updated on all the exciting social happenings.
 We do so with a critical eye, since perfection is never the goal, but putting one’s best front forward is.
 That’s why honesty is an important aspect of our reviews and storytelling.

 It is in keeping with our nature to maintain high standards.
-We will also point out establishments self-aggrandising as “world class 5-star” and “award winning” who fall short of the mark.
+Therefore, we will also point out establishments self-aggrandising as “world class 5-star” and “award winning” who fall short of the mark.
 Award shows never impressed us.
 So take these accolades with a grain of salt, since a review is only as good as the reviewer, who is sometimes more concerned with closet space than table settings, organisation, service standards and dress codes.
 That’s all you need to know about AAA Diamond reviews.

 Social Standards: The Gilded Age